 Less common types of primary liver cancer include mixed hepatocellular carcinoma and cholangiocarcinoma; angiosarcoma; and hemangioendothelioma.

 Liver cancer was once thought to be untreatable.
 However, advances in medicine have resulted in new curative options.
 Our board certified surgeons offer a full range of state-of-the-art treatment modalities, including liver resection, cryoablation and radiofrequency ablation, using minimally invasive surgery technologies.
-Surgeons specializing in hepatobiliary diseases at Brigham and Women’s Hospital (BWH) are the surgical team for the Gastrointestinal Cancer Treatment Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), a unique center uniting the world’s best GI cancer experts.
+Surgeons specializing in hepatobiliary diseases at Brigham and Women’s Hospital (BWH) are the surgical team for the Gastrointestinal Cancer Treatment Center at Dana-Farber Brigham Cancer Center, a unique center uniting the world’s best GI cancer experts.